Kyslik/laravel-filterable/README.md

 While using both **custom** or **generic** filters we must:

-1. have local scope on model with signature `scopeFilter(Builder $query, NAMEFilters $filters)`
+1. have [local scope](https://laravel.com/docs/5.5/eloquent#local-scopes) on model with signature `scopeFilter(Builder $query, FILTERNAME $filters)`
-2. have particular filter class that extends
+2. have particular (`FILTERNAME`) filter class that extends one of:
    - `Kyslik\LaravelFilterable\GenericFilterable` class - enables us to use both **custom** & **generic** filters
    - `Kyslik\LaravelFilterable\Filterable` class - enables us to use only custom filters
-3. call scope within controller
+3. call scope within a controller

 ### Example with custom filters